Setting up NTP on Windows

 Check after a few minutes, to allow the program to connect to the Internet.
 If you are comfortable working with the command-line, obtain a command prompt (Start, All Programs, Accessories, Command Prompt; or Windows-key-R, cmd), and simply enter the command:

 Note that the "-p" must be lower-case, and that there must be a space between the "ntpq" and the "-p".
+An alternative command which may work a little quicker is "ntpq -pn".
 You should get output similar to the display below.
 Alternatively, from the Start menu, select Meinberg, Network Time Protocol, Quick NTP status - which gives you a handy ntpq display which automatically refreshes every ten seconds.
 This screen-shot was taken immediately after starting, so the poll is 64, and the reach only"1".

 After some time running, the output might look more like this (synthesised) screen-shot: